 How to treat pregnancy-related varicose veins?

 Varicose veins should be treated between or after pregnancy.
 They should not be treated during pregnancy.
-There are a range of non-invasive treatments available including endovenous laser ablation (EVLA), ultrasound guided sclerotherapy, VenaSeal medical adhesive, and radiofrequency ablation.
+There is a range of non-invasive treatments available including endovenous laser ablation (EVLA), ultrasound guided sclerotherapy, VenaSeal medical adhesive, and radiofrequency ablation.

-Having treatment before or in-between pregnancies avoids potentially serious issues during pregnancies, in particular, deep or superficial blood clots that can migrate to the lungs, and symptoms such as swelling, aching, pain, and venous eczema.
+Having treatment before or in between pregnancies avoids potentially serious issues during pregnancies, in particular, deep or superficial blood clots that can migrate to the lungs, and symptoms such as swelling, aching, pain, and venous eczema.

-- Varicose veins are winding, blue or purple bulging veins on the skin surface, or below the surface, that are incompetent at returning blood to the heart.
+- Varicose veins are winding, blue, or purple bulging veins on the skin surface, or below the surface, that are incompetent at returning blood to the heart.

 - Symptoms include pain, throbbing, swelling, itching, eczema, and restless legs.